A multi-layer extension of the stochastic heat equation: Darboux transformations

 Define $u_n(t,x,y)$ recursively by $Z_n=u_1 u_2 \cdots u_n$. \begin{prop} The functions $u_n$ satisfy the coupled system of heat equations

-with initial conditions $u_n(0,x,y)=\delta(x-y)$. \end{prop} \begin{proof} The equations follow from Proposition \ref{kmg} together with known properties of Darboux transformations of solutions to one-dimensional heat equations with time-varying potentials, see for example~\cite{ah}.
-The initial condition follows immediately from the definition of $Z_n$. \end{proof}
+with initial conditions $u_n(0,x,y)=\delta(x-y)$ and the convention $Z_0=1$. \end{prop} The equations \eqref{hs} follow from Proposition \ref{nib} together with known properties of Darboux transformations of solutions to one-dimensional heat equations with time-varying potentials, see for example~\cite{ah,ah1}.
+For completeness, we will include a direct proof of Proposition~\ref{mlshe} just after the statement of Proposition~\ref{a-pdes} below.

 The coupled heat equations of Proposition \ref{mlshe} are not immediately meaningful if we replace the smooth potential $\phi$ by space-time white noise.
-However they do suggest that the multi-layer process is Markov.
-In the following, we introduce a natural extension of the multi-layer process which will play an important role in our understanding of the Markov property when we return to the white noise setting.
+However they do suggest that the multi-layer process (in the white noise setting)

+has the Markov property.
+In the following, we introduce a natural extension of the $Z_n$ which will play an important role in our understanding of the Markov property when we return to the white noise setting.

-Define, for $t>0$ and $x,y\in\Lambda_n$,
+Define, for $t>0$ and $\x,\y\in\Lambda_n$,

 This extends continuously to the boundary of $\Lambda_n\times\Lambda_n$; by Proposition~\ref{kmg}, for $x\in\R$,